Learning to Exploit Elastic Actuators for Quadruped Locomotion

 Abstract

 Spring-based actuators in legged locomotion provide energy-efficiency and improved performance, but increase the difficulty of controller design.
-Whereas previous works have focused on extensive modeling and simulation to find optimal controllers for such systems, we propose to learn model-free controllers directly on the real robot.
+While previous work has focused on extensive modeling and simulation to find optimal controllers for such systems, we propose to learn model-free controllers directly on the real robot.
 In our approach, gaits are first synthesized by central pattern generators (CPGs), whose parameters are optimized to quickly obtain an open-loop controller that achieves efficient locomotion.
-Then, to make that controller more robust and further improve the performance, we use reinforcement learning to close the loop, to learn corrective actions on top of the CPGs.
-We evaluate the proposed approach in DLR’s elastic quadruped bert.
-Our results in learning trotting and pronking gaits show that exploitation of the spring actuator dynamics emerges naturally from optimizing for dynamic motions, yielding high-performing locomotion despite being model-free.
+Then, to make this controller more robust and further improve the performance, we use reinforcement learning to close the loop, to learn corrective actions on top of the CPGs.
+We evaluate the proposed approach on the DLR elastic quadruped bert.
+Our results in learning trotting and pronking gaits show that exploitation of the spring actuator dynamics emerges naturally from optimizing for dynamic motions, yielding high-performing locomotion, particularly the fastest walking gait recorded on bert, despite being model-free.
 The whole process takes no more than 1.5 hours on the real robot and results in natural-looking gaits.

 Avatar